konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 [Environment] objects refer to a [DTC] using the `deploymentTargetClaim` field.
-The environment controller will wait for the [DTC] to get to the “bound” phase, once it is bound, it will reach the [DT] and read the target's connection details from the kubernetesCredentials field and configure Argo/Gitops services to use them.
+The environment controller will wait for the [DTC] to get to the `bound` phase, once it is bound, it will reach the [DT] and read the target's connection details from the kubernetesCredentials field and configure Argo/Gitops services to use them.